clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ### 2.3	Test SCVP Client Script Runner

-The following script can be used to execute all GSTP test cases when run from a folder containing the test SCVP client with all logs collecting in one location.
+The following script can be used to execute all GSTP test cases when run from a folder containing the test SCVP client with all logs collecting in one location:

 ```
 bash /<path>/MFPKI_DEFAULT_OMIT_TA_batch.sh